 Michelle Bottomley: “Prophet has built upon our strong foundation in research, insights and branding as a platform for business transformation to deliver practical solutions using modern tools to generate demand, brand engagement and brand delivery by employees.
 This combination of strong insights-based strategy with the ability to implement programs that drive differentiation and growth is something I wish I tapped into while a CMO myself.
 Secondly, I am enormously impressed with the talented leadership team — who are world class pioneers in their respective areas – and our leader’s ability to stand up new practices that help clients succeed where they need Prophet to extend the brand most.”

 Chan Suh: “Transformation and growth is the ultimate destination of a marketing, brand, organizational, experience consulting.
 Externally, the world needs this in a way that we have now been able to formulate.
 I really feel like we’ve hit the nail on the head in terms of relevance and need.
 Internally, what excites me most is that it’s a big tent.
 And as long as we keep it a big tent, we will be able to welcome a lot of skill sets that we don’t yet have and we will be able to grow the expertise and stay ahead of the competition.”

 What Prophet value resonates with you the most?

-Chiaki Nishino: “Enduring Bonds – we constantly discuss at the board how we partner not only with our clients but with each other as team members in a way that’s so unique and authentic.
-And not only as my time on the board but as my time here at Prophet, I have appreciated every moment of that part of our culture.
+Chiaki Nishino: “Share Joy – we constantly discuss at the board how we partner not only with our clients but with each other as team members in a way that’s incredibly unique and authentic.
+We don’t take ourselves too seriously and take the time to connect as teammates and people.
 I strongly believe that our success comes from not only the capabilities we bring to bear for our clients, but the way in which our people team and relate with each other.”